Sphereon-Opensource/portal-fmdm/content/pages/privacy/en.md

 Our legitimate interest is to answer your inquiries.

 **Retention period:**
-deltaDAO deletes your personal data as soon as we no longer require them for processing your inquiry, except deltaDAO is obliged to comply with legal retention periods or in case of legal disputes.
+Sphereon deletes your personal data as soon as we no longer require them for processing your inquiry, except Sphereon is obliged to comply with legal retention periods or in case of legal disputes.

 ## 5. Automated decision making including profiling according to Article 13(2)(f) GDPR